sigoden/aichat/README.md

 .session                 Start a context-aware chat session .info session            Show session info
 .exit session            End the current session
-.set                     Modify the configuration parameters .copy                    Copy the last reply to the clipboard .read                    Read files into the message and submit .exit                    Exit the REPL
+.file                    Attach files to the message and then submit it .set                     Modify the configuration parameters .copy                    Copy the last reply to the clipboard .exit                    Exit the REPL

 Type ::: to begin multi-line editing, type ::: to end it.